corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Overview

 Do you have trouble finding your "in-progress" terraforming planets?
 Or maybe you miss terraform stations?
 This mod is for you!
 The new terraforming gameplay is a bit less clunky to use, but does suffer from a lack of visual pizzazz.
-This mod reintroduces terraform stations, and the best past is that you don't have to do anything special, use resources, or pay maintenance!
+This mod reintroduces terraform stations, and the best part is that you don't have to do anything special, use resources, or pay maintenance!

 When a planet begins terraforming, this mod will automatically spawn a terraform station above it complete with sound effects, an animated terraform beam, and a healthy green glow around the planet.
 These stations are real gameplay objects, but losing (or disbanding) them does not affect the terraforming process - it is purely a visual embellishment.
 Once terraforming completes, your geo-engineers will automatically dismantle the terraform station.
 If you cancel terraforming, expect a delay of up to one month (30 days) before the station will be automatically decommissioned.